Indian Blue Peafowl (Peacock)

 Reproduction:

-The start of a new year marks the start of the peacock breeding season, which lasts from January to March.
-The courting process starts with the males forming breeding territories called “leks,” in which they display their brightly-colored train feathers to passing females.
-This fan-like display of feathers can also be used as a territorial defense.
-During courtship, males sing in loud tones of “ow-aaa, ow-aaa, ow-aaa!” to catch females’ attention.
-Females visit several leks, sometimes even making repeat visits, to select a mate.
-Selection is often dependent on the train feather size and number of eyespots.
+Peacock breeding season takes place from April to June.
+The courting process begins with males forming breeding territories called "leks," where they display their brightly-colored train feathers to passing females.
+This fan-like display can also serve as a territorial defense.
+During courtship, males sing loudly in tones of “ow-aaa, ow-aaa, ow-aaa!” to catch the attention of females.
+Females visit several leks, sometimes making repeat visits, to select a mate.
+The selection is often based on the size, brightness, and number of eyespots on the males’ train feathers.

 Behavior:

-Peafowl have 11 different calls, often using calls as a warning to other animals that a predator is nearby.
-Territorial creatures, they often roost and feed in the same location.
-They defend themselves by shaking their fanned train feathers, pecking with their beaks and clawing with their talons.
-Although seemingly flightless, peacocks are actually excellent jumpers and flyers, and despite their large size, they’re incredibly agile.
+Peafowl have 11 different calls, often using them as warnings to other animals that a predator is nearby.
+They make a honking sound when agitated.
+As territorial creatures, they often roost and feed in the same location.
+They defend themselves by shaking their fanned train feathers, pecking with their beaks, and clawing with their talons.
+Although seemingly flightless, peacocks are excellent jumpers and flyers.
+Despite their large size, they are very agile and can run or fly if they feel threatened.

 Habitat/Range: